ahaborte918/vpn/README.md

 STEP 4 – Connecting to the VPN (Free Version)

 Using our local computer (not Remote Desktop) head to www.protonvpn.com and create a free account.
 DO NOT use the Virtual Machine because French will be displayed on the browser since our location has changed to France (as mentioned in EXAMPLE 3C).
-After logging into our account, let's copy the URL from Proton VPN's website (for EXAMPLE 4A) & paste it into to our VM's web browser.
+After logging into our account, let's copy the URL from Proton VPN's website (see EXAMPLE 4A) & paste it into to our VM's web browser.

 </p>